Melvin B. Clifford

-Melvin B. Clifford was a politician who served as Mayor of Brockton, Massachusetts from 1950 to 1951.
+Melvin Bernard Clifford (October 5, 1898 – September 7, 1987) was an American politician who served as Mayor of Brockton, Massachusetts from 1950–51.

 Early life

-Clifford grew up in Brockton.
+Clifford was born in and grew up in Brockton.
 During his youth, he took part in auto races at the Brockton Fair.

 Business career

 Clifford owned his own auto repair shop.
 He then worked as a Drivers Ed teacher at Brockton High School.
 Before becoming Mayor, Clifford worked as a roofing contractor.

 Politics

 City Council

 In 1947, Clifford was elected to the Brockton City Council in his first bid for elected office.
 During his tenure he fought Mayor Joseph H. Downey on many issues.

 Mayor

 In 1949, Clifford made a last-minute decision to challenge Downey.
 On November 8, 1949, Clifford defeated Thomas P. Downey 14,444 votes to 14,154.
 Downey was a late substitute for his brother, who died five days before the election.

 Clifford was sworn in on January 2, 1950.
 In his inaugural address, Clifford promised economy in government, efforts to stop gambling, and an end to the misuse of city vehicles.

 Clifford was defeated in his bid for reelection by Democrat C. Gerald Lucey 14,667 votes to 14,232.